Neutron moderation spectrum considering inelastic scattering: Neutron moderation in absorbing media containing several sorts of nuclei

-According to~\cite{ref25} an analytic solution for stationary balance equation for moderated neutrons may be found as neutron flux density.
-In the case, considered in ~\cite{ref25} the expression for the elastically scattered moderating neutron flux density is:

-where $Q(E)$ is the quantity of neutrons generated with energy $E$ per unit volume per unit time, $\Sigma_{el}$ -- total macroscopic cross section of elastic scattering of the moderating medium ($\Sigma_{el} = \sum\limits_i {\Sigma_{el}^i}$, where $\Sigma_{el}^i$ -- macroscopic cross section of the i-th nuclide in the moderator medium compound), $\Sigma_t = \Sigma_s + \Sigma_a$ -- total macroscopic cross section, $\Sigma_s$ -- total fission environment macroscopic cross section, $\Sigma_a$ -- total neutron absorption macroscopic cross section, $\left\lvert \overline{\xi}_{el} \right\rvert$ -- modulus of average-logarithmic energy decrement for elastic scattering $\xi_{el}$, which is determined by analogy to standard neutron moderation theory (e.g., see~\cite{ref4, ref5, ref6, ref25}), but through a new neutron elastic scattering law in~\cite{ref25}.
-Let us recall that $\Sigma_s = \Sigma_{el}+\Sigma_{in}$, where $\Sigma_{el} = \Sigma_p + \Sigma_{rs}$ -- total macroscopic cross section of elastic scattering, $\Sigma_p$ -- total macroscopic cross section of potential scattering, $\Sigma_{rs}$ -- total macroscopic cross section of resonant scattering, $\Sigma_{in}$ -- inelastic scattering macroscopic cross section, e.g. see~\cite{ref6}.
+According to~\cite{Rusov2017}, an analytic solution for stationary balance equation for moderated neutrons may be found as neutron flux density.
+In that case the the elastically scattered neutron flux is given in Eq.~(\ref{eq51}), where $Q(E)$ is the quantity of neutrons generated with energy $E$ per unit volume per unit time, $\Sigma_{el}$ -- total macroscopic cross section of elastic scattering of the moderating medium ($\Sigma_{el} = \sum\limits_i {\Sigma_{el}^i}$, where $\Sigma_{el}^i$ -- macroscopic cross section of the i-th nuclide in the moderator medium compound), $\Sigma_t = \Sigma_s + \Sigma_a$ -- total macroscopic cross section, $\Sigma_s$ -- total fission environment macroscopic cross section, $\Sigma_a$ -- total neutron absorption macroscopic cross section, $\left\lvert \overline{\xi}_{el} \right\rvert$ -- modulus of average-logarithmic energy decrement for elastic scattering $\xi_{el}$, which is determined in analogy to standard neutron moderation theory (see e.g.~\cite{Feinberg1978, BartolomeyBat1989, Shirokov1998, Rusov2017}), but through a new neutron elastic scattering law in~\cite{Rusov2017}.
+Let us recall that $\Sigma_s = \Sigma_{el}+\Sigma_{in}$, where $\Sigma_{el} = \Sigma_p + \Sigma_{rs}$ -- total macroscopic cross section of elastic scattering, $\Sigma_p$ -- total macroscopic cross section of potential scattering, $\Sigma_{rs}$ -- total macroscopic cross section of resonant scattering, $\Sigma_{in}$ -- inelastic scattering macroscopic cross section, see e.g.~\cite{Shirokov1998}.

-The expression (\ref{eq51}) contains probability function of resonant neutron non-absorption~\cite{ref4, ref5, ref6, ref32, ref25}, now containing moderating medium temperature:
+The expression (\ref{eq51}) contains probability function of resonant neutron non-absorption~\cite{Feinberg1978, BartolomeyBat1989, Shirokov1998, RusovVANT2012, Rusov2017}, now containing moderating medium temperature:

-Given the inelastic scattering law (\ref{eq50}) and preforming calculations analogous to the one made for elastic scattering in~\cite{ref25}, we obtain an expression for inelastically scattered moderating neutrons flux density in the following form:
+Given the inelastic scattering law (\ref{eq50}) and performing calculations analogous to the one made for elastic scattering in~\cite{Rusov2017}, we obtain an expression for inelastically scattered moderating neutrons flux density in the following form: